How 6% of the Global Water System is Clogging the Pipeline

 That’s a problem, because water isn’t a standalone sector.
 It runs through almost everything else.
 Grow food?
 Water.
 Keep the lights on?
 Water, for cooling.
 Make chips?
 Ultrapure water, in enormous quantities.
 Make drugs?
 Water, at every step.
 Ship goods by river and canal?
 Water.
 Adapt to a changing climate?
 Water, at the center of nearly every adaptation plan.

 When a water bottleneck tightens, it squeezes farms, power plants, factories, hospitals, shipping lanes and foreign relations.
-Most of the big trends people already follow (climate adaptation, food security, supply chain resilience, the energy demands of AI) have water dependencies that few people are looking at closely.
+Most of the big trends people already follow (climate adaptation, food security, supply chain resilience, the energy demands of AI) depend on water.

-The question is which bottlenecks matter most, and whether they're the kind you can actually do something about.
-To find out, we built a detailed parts list.
+The question is which water-related bottlenecks matter most, and whether they’re the kind you can actually do something about.
+What’s holding back progress?
+Where are future breakthroughs hiding?
+From a distance, the whole system looks murky.
+To see through it, we built a detailed parts list.

 The Parts List

-Over the past year, we completed seven separate analyses of global water infrastructure: city pipe networks, industrial water recycling, agricultural irrigation, stormwater capture, desalination, emerging contaminant treatment (PFAS, microplastics, nitrates) and the systems countries use to share rivers that cross borders.
+In the last couple weeks we completed seven separate analyses of global water value chains: city pipe networks, industrial water recycling, agricultural irrigation, stormwater capture, desalination, emerging contaminant treatment (PFAS, microplastics, nitrates) and the systems countries use to share rivers that cross borders.
 We mapped the key parts across all seven.
-Nine hundred and ninety-six items.
+Nine hundred and ninety-six of them.
 Then we asked: is there enough supply to meet demand?
+What’s in a state of excess capacity?
+Where are the bottlenecks?

-The answer: 86% of the parts list is fine.
+The answer: 86% of the parts list was fine.

 The basic infrastructure works.
-Only 63 of the 996 items, just over six percent, are seriously in trouble.
+Only 63 of the 996 items, just over six percent, are serious bottlenecks.
 The water crisis lives almost entirely in that six percent.
+That’s a daunting problem made a lot more approachable once you can see exactly where it is.
 The river is wide.
 The channel is narrow.

-Here's where it gets interesting.
-The part of the water sector people most associate with the word "crisis," city pipe networks, is the healthiest of all seven areas we studied.
-Roughly 5% of its supply chain is squeezed.
-Its worst shortage?
-Permitted landfill space for disposing of old asbestos cement pipes.
+Here’s where it gets interesting.
+The part of the water sector people most associate with the word “crisis,” city pipe networks, is the healthiest of all seven areas we studied.
+Around 95% of its value chain was relatively unconstrained.
+One noteworthy shortage had to do with permitted landfill space for disposing of old asbestos cement pipes.
 Not broken technology.
 A waste disposal permit.

-The two areas in the worst shape: PFAS and microplastics infrastructure (roughly a quarter squeezed) and sharing rivers between countries (about a fifth).
-Roughly 40% of the world's population depends on shared rivers, and the basic machinery to manage them barely exists.
+Meanwhile, the two value chains with the most bottlenecks were: PFAS and microplastics infrastructure (roughly a quarter bottlenecked) and sharing rivers between countries (about a fifth).
+Roughly 40% of the world’s population depends on shared rivers, and the basic machinery to manage them barely exists.

 Three Currents, Seven Channels

-When we looked at which bottlenecks have the most other things depending on them, the same failures kept showing up across all seven systems.
-Three stood out.
+When we looked at which bottlenecks have the most downstream dependencies (both metaphorically, and literally), the same bottleneck areas kept showing up across all seven systems, in a variety of ways.
+Three especially stood out:

 You can capture forever chemicals.
 You just can’t destroy them.

-The EPA now requires thousands of US water systems to remove PFAS, the synthetic "forever chemicals," from drinking water.¹ Filters and resins can pull PFAS out, but that just concentrates it into toxic waste that still has to be destroyed somehow.
+The EPA now requires thousands of US water systems to remove PFAS, the synthetic “forever chemicals,” from drinking water.¹ Filters and resins can pull PFAS out, but that just concentrates it into toxic waste that still has to be destroyed.
 Sound familiar?
-Another regulation that works, creating a waste stream nobody can handle.
+Another regulation that works, creating a waste problem nobody knows how to solve.

 Two plants.
 For a continent.

-This same bottleneck showed up in three of our seven analyses.
-Three completely different systems, all dammed up behind the same missing piece.
+This same bottleneck showed up in multiple analyses.
+Completely different water systems, all held back by the same missing piece.

 Nobody can see how much water farms are actually using.

-Agriculture accounts for roughly 70% of global freshwater withdrawals.³ To avoid wasting it, you need to know how much water crops are actually using.
-The best way to measure that across millions of acres is satellites with heat-sensing cameras.
+Farming accounts for roughly 70% of global freshwater use.³ To avoid wasting it, you need to know how much water crops are actually consuming.
+The best way to do that across millions of acres is satellites with heat-sensing cameras.

-The problem: the best available satellites pass over the same spot only every 16 days.
-In California's Central Valley, water districts decide who gets how much water each season, affecting billions of dollars in crops, working from satellite pictures that are already more than two weeks old.
-A Franco-Indian mission called TRISHNA was supposed to fix this with a pass every three days.
-It's slipped to late 2026 or possibly 2027.⁴ Until something launches, the gap stays open, and it matters beyond the farm.
-The same satellite pictures that help a farmer decide when to water also help two countries sharing a river figure out who's using how much.
+The problem: the best satellites we have only pass over the same spot every 16 days.
+Think about that.
+In California’s Central Valley, people decide who gets how much water each season, affecting billions of dollars in crops, based on satellite pictures that are already two weeks old by the time anyone acts on them.
+A Franco-Indian satellite called TRISHNA was supposed to fix this with a pass every three days.
+It’s slipped to late 2026 or possibly 2027.⁴ Until something launches, the gap stays open.
+The same pictures that help a farmer decide when to water also help two countries sharing a river figure out who’s using how much.
+So one missing satellite holds back two completely different water systems.

 An estimated 92% of the river gauges the world needs simply don’t exist.

-Transboundary rivers serve roughly 40% of the world's population across 286 river basins and 153 countries.⁵ By our estimates, roughly 92% of the gauges that would be needed just aren't there.
+About 40% of the world’s population depends on rivers shared between countries, across 286 river basins and 153 nations.⁵ By our estimates, roughly 92% of the gauges needed to properly monitor those rivers just aren’t there.
 Not broken.
 Not offline.
-Never installed.
-The systems to share river data between countries are barely off the ground: the WMO's new global platform had about 90 nodes running by the end of 2025, with full rollout not expected until 2030.⁶⁻⁸
+Never built.
+The systems to share river data between countries are barely off the ground: the WMO’s new global platform had about 90 nodes running by the end of 2025, with full rollout not expected until 2030.⁶⁻⁸

-The number of people qualified to sit between two rival countries and build a water-sharing model both sides will trust may be fewer than 50.
-This isn't a technology problem.
-It's an institutional drought.
+The number of people on earth who could sit between two rival countries and build a water-sharing model both sides would trust may be fewer than 50.
+This isn’t a technology problem.
+It’s an institutional drought.

-These bottlenecks aren't standalone problems.
-Each connects to others upstream and downstream.
+These bottlenecks don’t exist in isolation.
+Each one connects to things upstream and downstream.
 The worst ones sit at the center of the network, not the edges.

 Take the Tamil Nadu salt problem.
-That one missing piece, the ability to purify mixed salt, affects an estimated 31 other steps in the production chain.
+That one missing piece, the ability to purify mixed salt, affects an estimated 31 other steps in the same production chain.
 Everything upstream backs up; everything downstream starves.
-One blockage in the middle creates pressure that travels in both directions.
+One bottleneck in the middle creates pressure that travels in both directions.

 The transboundary data gaps are even more dramatic.
 One bottleneck, the facilities that help countries plan shared water projects, has an estimated 63 other things waiting behind it.
 River flow data has an estimated 48.
-Water accounting platforms have roughly 35.
-These aren't isolated leaks.
-They're blockages at the narrowest points in the pipe, and everything on either side feels the pressure.
+Water accounting platforms, roughly 35.
+These aren’t isolated problems.
+They’re bottlenecks at the narrowest points in the pipe, and everything on either side feels the pressure.

 The Incentives Lesson